bookiza/bookiza.old.docs/_posts/2018-07-26-introduction.md

 Welcome to [Bookiza's](http://bookiza.io) official documentation.
 Bookiza is a *book reification tool* for the web.

-This site is also available as a [superbook](https://bubbl.in/cover/bookiza-framework-by-marvin-danig) if you prefer to read on a tablet.
+This site is also available as a [superbook](https://bubbl.in/cover/bookiza-framework-by-marvin-danig) (UPDATED!) if you prefer to read on a tablet.

+Literature provided below is OUTDATED as of August 10th, 2018.
+This project is in a great state of flux, the site will be updated in a few days.

 ```html
 <!-- Paste at { ~/project/templates/body.html } -->